Track Metadata

 Replace the arguments with the var

-the proper Sr number for the media slot holding the art, and the
+holding your player connection, the proper Sr number for the media slot holding the art, and the_artwork_ ID of the album art, and dysentery will open a window like this showing the image:

 The request and artwork shown here are at the original resolution used by older players, 80x80 pixels.
-You can also request a higher-resolution version, at 240x240 pixels, by adding an additional number argument with the value 1 at the end of the track artwork request message.
-Similarly, to load artwork for a non-rekordbox track, you can add an additional number argument with the value 2 at the end of the track artwork request message (instead of the 1 you would send to request high-resolution rekordbox art). |
+You can also request a higher-resolution version, at 240x240 pixels, by adding an extra number argument with the value 1 at the end of the track artwork request message.
+Similarly, to load artwork for a non-rekordbox track, you can add an extra number argument with the value 2 at the end of the track artwork request message (instead of the 1 you would send to request high-resolution rekordbox art). |

 Beat Grids

-The CDJs do not send any timing information other than beat numbers during playback, which has made it difficult to offer absolute timecode information.
+The CDJs (prior to the CDJ-3000) do not send any timing information other than beat numbers during playback, which has made it difficult to offer absolute timecode information.
 The discovery of beat grid requests provides a clean answer to the problem.
 The beat grid for a track is a list of every beat which occurs in the track, along with the point in time at which that beat would occur if the track were played at its standard (100%) tempo.
 Armed with this table, it is possible to translate any beat packet into an absolute position within the track, and, combined with the tempo information, to generate timecode signals allowing other software (such as video resources) to sync tightly with DJ playback.

 To request the beat grid of a track, send a message with type 2204